lnsayer/my-website/_posts/Graph Neural Network Project: Drug Discovery with the BACE dataset.md

 There are several different types of graph neural network tasks [1] and in this project we are interested in graph classification.
 This means, given a molecule which we can represent as a graph, is this a potential drug?

-A simple model involves using a convolutional layer to share information between the nodes (atoms) in the graph (molecule) and then make a prediction based on the all the nodes in the graph.
+One GNN model involves using a graph convolutional layer to share information between the nodes (atoms) in the graph (molecule) and then make a prediction based on the all the nodes in the graph.

+The nodes contain information about the atoms such as their atom type and formal charge.
+These are called their node features, which can be seen in Fig. 2.

+Figure 2: Node features in a graph in which some are known and unknown.

 <img src="https://lnsayer.github.io/my-website/files/bace_dataset/new_node_features_in_a_graph.png" alt="Untitled" style="height:auto;">

+The node features are updated so that the nodes are represented differently.
+This occurs through message passing, in which node features are updates as an aggregated function (e.g. mean) of all the neighbour nodes (nodes it is connected to).
+The aggregation function may be different such as a weighted mean, weighted by the degree of the neighbour nodes.
+The degree of a node is how many nodes it is connected to.
+The updated node embedding is then passed through a neural network to reduce its dimensionality.
+This process of aggregation and passing through a neural network is done several times as required.
+THe

 #### Models used: